Top four topics on this page:

-- Over 2 million tons of asbestos continues to be used worldwide per year.
+- Over 2 million tons of asbestos continue to be used worldwide per year.

-- There is a countless amount of asbestos in place from past use, which can easily get disturbed.
+- There is countless asbestos in place from past use, which can easily get disturbed.

-Additionally, up to 25% of mesothelioma cases are not properly coded, which means the condition is likely responsible for more deaths than are officially recorded.
+Additionally, up to 25% of mesothelioma cases are not correctly coded, which means the condition is likely responsible for more deaths than are officially recorded.

 How Much Are Mesothelioma Treatment Costs?

-According to some experts, mesothelioma treatment can cost $400,000-600,000 or more.
-Factors such as the cancer being rare and extremely fast-moving contribute to these high costs.
+Some experts say mesothelioma treatment can cost $400,000-600,000 or more.
+Factors such as mesothelioma being rare and extremely aggressive contribute to these high costs.

-Often families facing a mesothelioma diagnosis have to travel to mesothelioma specialists and seek highly sophisticated and complex treatment options, which adds to the high costs.
+Families facing a mesothelioma diagnosis often have to travel to mesothelioma specialists and seek highly sophisticated and complex treatment options, which adds to the high costs.